thorntail-examples/rest-http-secured-redhat/README.md

 ## Red Hat SSO

-The security context is managed by Red Hat SSO using a realm (defined using the sso.realm property) where the adapter to establish a trusted TLS connection will use the Realm Public key defined using the `keycloak.realm-key` property.
+The security context is managed by Red Hat SSO using a realm (defined using the `sso.realm` property) where the adapter to establish a trusted TLS connection will use the Realm Public key defined using the `sso.realm-public-key` property.
 To access the server, the parameter `sso.auth-server-url` is defined using the TLS address of the host followed with `/auth`.
 To manage different clients or applications, a resource has been created for the realm using the property `sso.clientId`.
 This parameter, combined with the `credentials.secret` property, will be used during the authentication phase to log in the application.